Birds' Head Haggadah: Text

 The text was copied by a scribe named Menahem; the letters of his Hebrew name, מנחם, are graphically accentuated in the similarly-spelled Hebrew word מֻנָּחִים (Munahim) in the Haggadah text, revealing his signature.
 (Note: The passage in which the Hebrew word Munahim ("are placed") appears references the Jew's obligation to recite the Haggadah when the matzo and maror are placed before him.)
-The scribe Menahem is also credited with copying the Leipzig Machzor (High Holy Days prayerbook) around the same time; he encoded his name in that illuminated manuscript in a "decorated text panel".
+The scribe Menahem is also credited with copying the Machzor (High Holy Days prayerbook) of Leipzig around the same time; he encoded his name in that illuminated manuscript in a "decorated text panel".

 Each page of the Birds' Head Haggadah contains 12 rows of text, copied in block calligraphy.
 The calligraphy and illustrations were executed in dark brown ink and tempera on parchment.

 The extant manuscript shows smaller, densely packed script written in the margins of some pages, detailing instructions for conducting the Seder and fulfilling the laws pertaining to Passover.
 "Captions" have also been appended to certain illustrations.
 According to Epstein, these glosses and captions were added by unknown owners of the Haggadah over the centuries.

+The Birds' Head Haggadah is the first known source that includes the recitation of the words "Next Year in Jerusalem" at the conclusion of the Passover service.